Academy of Family Physicians of India: Advocacy role of AFPI

 AFPI has supported equal professional opportunities and career progression for the primary care physicians at par with any other speciality.

 National Consultation on Family Medicine Programme 2013

 NHSRC (National Health System Resource Centre) conducted a national consultation on family medicine in partnership with AFPI.
 The academy is working for popularizing academic family medicine across the country.

 Family Medicine in National Health Policy 2017

 The National Health Policy (NHP) 2017 announced recently, specifically mentions family medicine speciality and mandates popularization of programs like MD in family medicine or general practice.
 Previously National Health Policy 2002 had strongly recommended promotion of family medicine training in India.
 NPH 2017 recommends that a large number of distance and continuing education options for general practitioners in both the private and the public sectors, which would upgrade their skills to manage the large majority of cases at local level, thus avoiding unnecessary referrals.

-Journal of Family Medicine and Primary Care

-The academy publishes the peer-reviewed medical journal, Journal of Family Medicine and Primary Care, established in January 2012.
-The journal publishes quarterly issues.
-JFMPC was launched at WONCA South Asia Regional Conference 2011 in Mumbai by WONCA world president Prof Richard Roberts.
-The journal is indexed in PubMed Central/PubMed and follows a gold open access model.